Alert: Goldfish have been spotted in local storm ponds. Learn more >>

 - When the algae and plants die due to normal cycles, overcrowding, cold night time temperatures, chemical treatment or lack of nutirients, the decomposition process reduces the amount of dissolved oxygen in the water making it difficult for aquatic species to live and also intensifies water odour.

-- Bacteria from pet waste along with other contaminants are health hazards to humans and pets.
-This is why you must keep out of the ponds!
+- Bacteria from animal waste along with other contaminants are health hazards to humans and pets and decreases the quality of water in the pond.